danielhmeir/oneness/paths.md

 Groups of people are also dominated by one of these 5 levels of mind, their extent and the position between altruism and egoism.

-The lowest level of mind is physical egoism where a person could own land, slaves, gold but in his qualities be opposite to Unity to attain which one’s nature needs to evolve into altruism towards all living beings and the Infinite.
+The lowest level of mind is physical egoism where a person could own land, things, money but in his qualities be opposite to Unity to attain which one’s nature needs to evolve into altruism towards all living beings and the Infinite.

 One method of personal growth is to sequentially turn each level of the mind into altruistic starting with the physical level.
 Whatever good you have, share.
 Be respectful, grateful and helpful for people, starting with your parents, and for all living beings.
 Be respectful and grateful to God.
 Be aware of the constant presence of God.
-This path will make each level of your mind closer to God.
+This path will make each level of your mind closer to God and eventually you will expand into the Infinite.

 Now I am going to make a statement which is beyond the perception of most people.
 Each sphere has a location in the body where it radiates.
 It is possible to experience this with minimal healthy nutrition, healthy and stretched spine, deep breathwork connected with emotions towards the Divine, relaxation of body and mind.